sslab-gatech/Rudra/README.md

 ## Using Docker

-`rudra:latest` image must exists to use rudra-runner.
+`rudra:latest` image must exist to use rudra-runner.

 ```
 # Build a docker image